Imagine this: You’re a DJ streaming your new set for the first time. What should your viewers see?

 When you’re watching a movie, there are different shots and angles that help you see everything in the scene and understand story details better.

 This is the same for live streaming.
-You want to be able to show everything people need to see to make it more exciting and clear.
+Multiple camera sources enable you to show everything people need to see to make it more exciting and clear.

 And you can achieve this with multi-camera live streaming.